 Sunday 7th November

 After a leisurely start we will visit the art collection at the Palazzo Spada which includes a beautiful Titian and St. Cecilia by Artemisia Gentileschi, as well as a painting by her father Orazio – a perfect opportunity to compare the two.
 In the palace garden leading to the river is a clever optical illusion using forced perspective within a loggia created by Borromini.
 After one last lunch we shall take our coach to the airport for the flight home.

-Lucy Chiswell and Cat Manson will lead the trip.
+Dr Tim Hunter and Cat Manson will lead the trip.
 Both tutors know Rome well, and are not only experts in the art of the city but also know where to find the best restaurants, shops and cafes.

 We will stay in the Hotel Ponte Sisto, a four star palazzo in the heart of Rome with a roof terrace.
 We have booked ‘Classic’ Rooms and you can upgrade to ‘Superior’ Rooms for £160 extra in total, please let me know as soon as possible as these are subject to availability.